Sharadh/sharadh.github.io/mental-models.md

 One pet project of mine is to round up the 10 most impactful mental models that I've learned in my career and share them with others - maybe even through a small book!
 These _Mental Models for Software Engineering_ are meant to be high-leverage, and share _ways of seeing_ that are transferable across companies, cultures, and careers.

+0. Primer: Mental models are like software for your thinking
 1. Ways of working together
 2. Serging - things come apart at the seams
 3. Technical debt is like debt on time